artificialsoph/artificialsoph.github.io/_posts/2018-08-13-bootcamp-guide.md

 *note 8/15: this is still a work in progress so check back as I fill it in*

-I've been a bootcamp instructor at [Metis](https://www.thisismetis.com/) for about a year now.
+I've been a bootcamp instructor at [Metis](https://www.thisismetis.com/) for about a year now[^1].
 It's been an incredible, rewarding experience and I plan to stick around for a while.
 In that time, I've been asked a lot about bootcamps.
 People want to know how bootcamps work, if bootcamps are right for them, holy cow are they really $15,000?
 I'm putting this guide together to answer those questions.

 This guide is for anyone interested in moving to a technical career, like coding, data science, or similar and are able to participate in an immersive (roughly 3 months of full time work) bootcamp.
 I especially intend this for people who aren't already familiar with tech/coding world and who can't afford to drop ~$15,000 on a bootcamp.

 My TLDR:
 - Bootcamps are for real.
-They can be a legitimately great way to start a career that pays well.
+They can be a legitimately great way to start a good career that too few people have access to.
 - First, make sure joining an bootcamp is right for you.
   - Are you likely to finish and likely to be fully committed to the job search after finishing?
 Be very honest with yourself about this.
   - A great way to figure this out is to complete a [bootcamp prep program](https://www.coursereport.com/blog/coding-bootcamp-prep-programs-the-ultimate-guide) (many are free).
 Bootcamp prep is also a great way to figure out which type of bootcamp (like coding vs data science) is right for you.